inventables/x-carve-instructions/step02/index.md

 <h3 id="smooth-idlers">
 1. Smooth Idlers</h3>

-The first thing you’ll do is attach the smooth idlers.
+The first thing you will do is attach the smooth idlers.
 Insert one of the flat head screws like this:

 ![](https://dzevsq2emy08i.cloudfront.net/paperclip/project_instruction_image_uploaded_images/473/original/0009.jpg?1423589578)